jackocnr/intl-tel-input/README.md

 ```css
 .iti-flag {background-image: url("path/to/flags.png");}
 ```
+_Note: we now support retina devices with a separate hi-res image (flags@2x.png).
+To override the path to that file, you must copy the @media query at the end of `src/css/flags.scss`._

 **Customise invalid key flash**
 Set the colour like this (or set to `none` to disable):